iamdonovan/iamdonovan.github.io/docs/teaching/hpc-intro/shell/input.rst

 ..
 [1] spoiler: they don't.

 ..
+[2] well, nearly all of them.

-[2] note that this is just for illustration, since by default ``ls`` will sort file names alphabetically.
+..
+[3] note that this is just for illustration, since by default ``ls`` will sort file names alphabetically.